Charles Douglas (British Army officer): Military career

 After returning to England, he became Commander of 1st Infantry Brigade at Aldershot Garrison on 31 October 1901 and General Officer Commanding 2nd Division within First Army Corps on 1 April 1902.
 He became Adjutant-General to the Forces on 12 February 1904.
 At this time the Esher Committee chaired by Lord Esher was proposing far reaching changes to the structure of the British Army including the creation of a "blue ribbon" elite drawn strictly from the General Staff to the exclusion of Administrative Staff: Douglas strongly opposed this aspect of the proposals.

 Having been promoted to lieutenant general on 3 April 1905, he became General Officer Commanding-in-Chief at Southern Command on 1 June 1909.
 He took part in the funeral procession following the death of King Edward VII in May 1910 and, having been promoted to general on 31 October 1910, became Inspector-General of Home Forces on 5 March 1912.
 He was also Colonel of the Gordon Highlanders from 25 June 1912.

 Douglas replaced Field Marshal Sir John French as Chief of the Imperial General Staff on 6 April 1914.
 Douglas served in that role during the First World War, which started in August 1914, but did not have any major impact on its conduct during the first three months, leaving strategic control to Field Marshal Lord Kitchener as War Minister.
 He became Aide-de-Camp General to the King on 30 June 1914.

-Douglas, who had not been in the best of health, died from strain and overwork at his home at Eaton Square in London on 25 October 1914 and was replaced by General Sir James Murray.
+Douglas, who had not been in the best of health, died from strain and overwork at his home at Eaton Square in London on 25 October 1914 and was replaced by Lieutenant General Sir James Murray.
 He was buried in Kensal Green Cemetery (Plot 188, Path Side, Grave 44434).